redpesk-common/afb-perm-check-ex/EXAMPLE.md

-# Example of use of permission check extension
+# Example of use for checking permission within zephyr

 The permission check extension, named `PREM-CHECK` is intended to bring the permission check feature of AFB framework to clients